Skip to main

 A Promise to Take Care of the People Who Advance UK and the State

-• Nearly $30 million has been invested from central sources over the last two years (not including UK HealthCare) and represent the largest such investments in pay raises over a two-year period in more than 15 years.
+• Nearly $30 million has been invested from central sources over the last two years and represents the largest such investments in pay raises over a two-year period in more than 15 years.

 • UK is also implementing baseline graduate stipends, using national benchmarking data by academic discipline.